Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Cutaneous T-cell lymphoma

-Basal cell carcinoma and squamous cell carcinoma are more common.
-The others are not as common.
+Basal cell carcinoma and squamous cell carcinoma are by far the most common.

 The skin is the largest organ of the body.
 Skin protects us from heat, sunlight, injury, and infection.
 It also stores water and fat, and makes vitamin D. The skin has 3 layers: